neherlab/pangraph/docs/src/dev/building-documentation.md

 ### Automated documentation releases

-The Continuous integration (CI) will trigger a build and deployment of the docs website to GitHub Pages on every commit to `master` branch (a direct push or a merge of a pull request).
+The Continuous integration (CI) will trigger a build and deployment of the docs website to GitHub Pages on every git tag (along with the main build).
 You can track the build process on GitHub Actions:

 https://github.com/neherlab/pangraph/actions